 Brake mean effective pressure (BMEP) in today’s petrol and diesel engine cylinders is around double what it was before forced induction diesels and direct-injection

 This greatly increased pressure challenges traditional combustion zone sealing.
 No piston, piston ring and cylinder interface provides perfect gas sealing and inevitably there’s ‘blow-by’ into the crankcase.

 In the case of a stock engine the engine maker calibrates the PCV system to channel oily mist from the crankcase into the engine air inlet, upstream, in the suction zone of the turbo.

-In most cases there isn’t an issue with this system, but there have been some spectacular failures: most notably Nissan’s horrible ZD30 three-litre diesel that will be consigned to history when the Patrol departs the scene in late 2016.
+In most cases there isn’t an issue with this system, but there have been some spectacular failures: most notably Nissan’s horrible ZD30 three-litre diesel that was consigned to history when the Patrol departed the scene in late 2016.

 ‘Chipping’ or re-mapping an engine can increase BMEP even more, encouraging more blow-by and this is why we’re seeing the interest in catch cans.
 More blow-by forces a greater quantity of oily mist from the crankcase into the PCV system and this oil coats the turbo, intercooler, inlet tract and inlet valves if it’s not trapped en route.

-Engine makers don’t fit catch cans, because they’re not necessary on an unmodified engine.
-On a modified engine, with higher combustion pressures catch cans are high-maintenance items and if they plug with gunk, or the water content they trap along with oil freezes, the pressure buildup in the PCV system can blow the crankcase seals.
+Engine makers don’t fit catch cans, because they’re not necessary on unmodified engines.
+On a modified engine, with higher combustion pressures, catch cans are high-maintenance items and if they plug with gunk, or the water content they trap along with oil freezes, the pressure buildup in the PCV system can blow the crankcase seals.

 Makers won’t warrant an engine that’s retro-fitted with a catch can because it interferes with a calibrated PCV system.
 Some installations may have a positive effect, but others not.